doofy-dev/flipper_games/README.md

 - CMakeLists.txt

     A small cmake file to set up some flipper include paths.
+I use it to tell Clion what to index.

 - build_flipper_application.sh